1 Chronicles 6:22

 The descendants of Kohath: Amminadab his son, Korah his son, Assir his son,

 Kohath was one of the sons of Levi, making him a grandson of Jacob.
 The Kohathites were one of the three main divisions of the Levites, who were set apart for specific duties related to the tabernacle and later the temple.
-The Hebrew root for Kohath (קְהָת) suggests assembly or congregation, indicating their role in the religious life of Israel.
-Historically, the Kohathites were responsible for the most sacred aspects of the tabernacle, including the Ark of the Covenant, which underscores their importance in maintaining the spiritual heart of Israel.
+The Kohathites were responsible for the most sacred parts of the tabernacle, including the Ark of the Covenant, the table of showbread, and the lampstand.
+This lineage emphasizes the importance of the Levitical priesthood and their role in maintaining the spiritual life of Israel.

 Persons / Places / Events